3d-3d correspondence and abelian flat connection: Conclusions and discussion

 In addition, the $x$-dependence of the twisted superpotential $\widetilde{\mathcal{W}}$ from \eqref{intgen} is given by $\text{Li}_2(zx) + \text{Li}_2(zx^{-1}) + \frac{1}{2} (\log (-x))^2$, so the condition $y = \exp \partial \widetilde{\mathcal{W}} / \partial \log x$ gives rise to the abelian branch $y=1$ at $z=1$ as in \eqref{aby1}.

-Therefore, in general, we expect that it is possible to obtain the half-index realization as in \eqref{intgen} for the homological blocks expressed as inverted Habiro series \eqref{fkinvhs},\footnote{We worked with the normalized version of the homological block.
+Therefore, in general, we expect that it is possible to obtain the half-index realization as in \eqref{intgen} for the homological blocks\footnote{We worked with the normalized version of the homological block.
 The unnormalized version of the homological block is obtained by multiplying the normalized version by the unknot factor $x^{\frac{1}{2}} - x^{-\frac{1}{2}}$.
-This factor can be expressed, for example, as a rational function of $q$-Pochhammer symbols, $x^{\frac{1}{2}} - x^{-\frac{1}{2}} = -\frac{(x^{1/2};q)_\infty (qx^{-1/2};q)_\infty (x^{-1};q)_\infty} { (q x^{1/2};q)_\infty (x^{-1/2};q)_\infty (q x^{-1};q)_\infty }$, from which we can read off the field content of the corresponding 3d $\mathcal{N}=2$ theory with boundary conditions.} and also to obtain the colored Jones polynomial by choosing another set of poles.
+This factor can be expressed, for example, as a rational function of $q$-Pochhammer symbols, $x^{\frac{1}{2}} - x^{-\frac{1}{2}} = -\frac{(x^{1/2};q)_\infty (qx^{-1/2};q)_\infty (x^{-1};q)_\infty} { (q x^{1/2};q)_\infty (x^{-1/2};q)_\infty (q x^{-1};q)_\infty }$, from which we can read off the field content of the corresponding 3d $\mathcal{N}=2$ theory with boundary conditions.} expressed as inverted Habiro series \eqref{fkinvhs},\footnote{ At present, explicit inverted Habiro series expressions are known in limited cases.
+Meanwhile, an inverted Habiro series expression for $G_{\mathbb{C}}=SL(N,\mathbb{C})$ was also conjectured in \cite{Park-inverted}, so the half-index realization discussed here can be extended to $G_{\mathbb{C}}=SL(N,\mathbb{C})$.
+This generalization will be discussed in \cite{Chung-hbN}. } and also to obtain the colored Jones polynomial by choosing another set of poles.
 We expect that this provides a 3d $\mathcal{N}=2$ theory $T[M_3]$ that captures all branches of flat connections. \\

 We discuss some other aspects of the homological block as a half-index.